panndabea/agentic-deployment-spec/IMPLEMENTERS.md

 does not need to match the Ruby reference processor, but diagnostics should be specific enough for authors and tools to locate and fix the issue.

+Rejecting conformance fixtures and strict-warning fixtures declare `expectedDiagnostics` substrings that the repository test suite checks.
+Treat those substrings as the stable compatibility contract for fixture reasons, especially diagnostic categories and document paths.

 ## Compatibility Matrix

 [COMPATIBILITY.md](COMPATIBILITY.md) summarizes the public target-context matrix.